 - Aqueductal stenosis, a type of blockage.
 The passageway between two of the ventricles in the brain is narrow or blocked, and fluid can’t circulate.
 The path may be cut off because of an infection, a tumor, or a hemorrhage.

 - Neural tube defects.
 Among these is spina bifida, in which a baby is born with part of the spinal cord exposed.
-Part of the brain will push down into the opening, blocking the flow of CSF out of the skull.
+In some cases, the flow of CSF out of the skull may be blocked.

 - Arachnoid cysts , a type of growth in the brain that can block the flow of fluid.